 Swaziland, known as the Kingdom of Swaziland is also called Ngwane or Swatini.
-Its neighboring countries include South Africa in north, west and southern part and Mozambique in the east.
+Its neighboring countries include South Africa in the north, west, and southern part and Mozambique in the east.
 This is only a small country with an area of 6704 square miles from north to south, and its population is only 1,185,000 in the year 2009.
-The People living in the country are called Swazis and only redeemed their independence in the year 1968.
-Some of the country’s pride includes Harvest Festival, Swaziland Festival of the Arts, Festival of the First Fruits and the Reed Dance.
+People living in the country are called Swazis and they received their independence in1968.
+Some of the country’s pride includes the Harvest Festival, Swaziland Festival of the Arts, Festival of the First Fruits, and the Reed Dance.

 Sibebe Hiking Trails

-Sibebe Hiking Trails is a hiking trail which passes through the private agricultural land which is about four kilometers from the Sibebe Rock.
-The path passes through the old rural villages, waterfalls, streams and caves.
+Sibebe Hiking Trails is a hiking trail that passes through the private agricultural land which is about four kilometers from the Sibebe Rock.
+The path passes through the old rural villages, waterfalls, streams, and caves.
 Its main entrance is near Mbabane where you will be asked to pay the entrance fee but will be able to leave your vehicle and get maps for the trails.
-This hiking trail is being appreciated by mountaineers due to its accessibility and breath taking views.
-To get to the top, you will be hiking for forty five minutes but will surely pay off once you are on top.
+This hiking trail is being appreciated by mountaineers due to its accessibility and breathtaking views.
+To get to the top, you will be hiking for forty-five minutes but will surely pay off once you are on top.

 Mkhaya Game Reserve

 Mkhaya Game Reserve was founded in 1979 with the purpose of saving Nguni castle to extinction.
 It is located on the central part of Swaziland and is covered with acacia in the south and broadleaf in the northern part.
 Bird species found here are Turaco, Kingfisher, Trogon, and Bush-shrikes.